 Prime ribs are mostly roasted standing on the ribs.
 The bones are set vertically with the fatty cap on the top.
 When you roast prime ribs, the fat is slowly melting and flavoring the meat.

-The bones make it easy to roast the meat entirely, giving him moisture and a robust and strong flavor.
+The bones make it easy to roast the meat entirely, giving him moisture and a robust flavor.
 In the end, you will get very soft and juicy meat with a rich taste.

 However, the ideal way to prepare rib eye is by grilling.
 Since it doesn’t have a strong flavor, you can rub it with different spices or add some salt.